 Here's some of the most pertinent legislation you should know about.

-The safety of our members is extremely important to New Jersey Realtors®, and we encourage Realtors® to enhance their safety plans for the offices and independent business activities.
+The safety of our members is extremely important to New Jersey Realtors®.
+We encourage Realtors® to enhance their safety plans for the offices and independent business activities.
 Learn more about how you can stay safe.

 Members or local boards/associations involved in a lawsuit on matters affecting the rights of all real estate licensees or the real estate industry as a whole can apply for legal assistance from the Legal Action Fund.

 The information in this section serves as a year-round resource to assist you with your employment tax questions.
-Additionally, learn how our Member Perks partner, Taxbot, can hep you with your taxes.
+Additionally, learn how our Member Perks partner, Taxbot, can help you with your taxes.